MUKHTAR280506/AI-BANK-CHATBOT/README.md

 ## 🔹 HOW TO RUN

-clone the repository to your computer using git commands.
+clone the repository to your computer using git commands. git remote add origin https://github.com/MUKHTAR280506/AI-BANK-CHATBOT.git git push -u origin main

 ### Backend
-run docker-compose up --build to get the docker images
+run docker-compose up --build to get the docker images for postgresql and qdrant

 cd backend